The Quijote simulations: Applications

 \subsection{Super-resolution simulations}

-Using the large quantity of high quality data available using the \textsc{Quijote} simulations we are able to find methods with which we can accurately paint high-resolution features from computationally cheaper low-resolution simulations.
-The technique relies on using physically motivated networks~\citep{Ramanah_2019} to perform a mapping of the distribution of the low-resolution cosmological distribution to the space of the high-resolution small scale structure.
+Using the large quantity of high quality data available using the \textsc{Quijote} simulations, we are able to find methods with which we can accurately paint high-resolution features from computationally cheaper low-resolution simulations \citep{Ramanah_2020}.
+This super-resolution emulator relies on using physically motivated networks~\citep{Ramanah_2019} to perform a mapping of the distribution of the low-resolution cosmological distribution to the space of the high-resolution small-scale structure.
 Since the information content of the high-resolution simulations is far greater than in the low-resolution simulations, we can use the information contained in the high-resolution initial conditions as a well constructed prior from which to draw the data to in-paint the small-scale structure with statistical properties that mimic those of the high-resolution training data.
-In Fig. \ref{fig:superresolution} we show an example of the output of our network and its comparison with the high-resolution simulation.
+In Fig. \ref{fig:superresolution}, we show an example of the output of our super-resolution emulator and its comparison with the reference high-resolution simulation.

-By using this approach, not only do we obtain high-resolution simulations at a low cost, we also are able to inspect the physical network to learn about how the large scale modes affect the small scale structure in real-space.
+By using this approach, not only do we obtain high-resolution simulations at a low cost, we also are able to inspect the physical network to learn about how the large-scale modes affect the small scale structure in real-space.